-- Attend all classes with notes and homework printed in advance. - All graded assessments assigned in class are expected to be completed in the allotted class time, unless otherwise instructed by the professor. - Reliable internet access - Printer (for notes and homework), but notes can be done electronically (tablet/iPad) as long as they are written by hand - Solid work ethic and character.
+- Attend all classes with notes and homework done. - All graded assessments assigned in class are expected to be completed in the allotted class time, unless otherwise instructed by the professor. - Reliable internet access - Printer (for notes), but notes can be done electronically (tablet/iPad) if they are written by hand. - Smart phone and/or scanner to turn a written document into a PDF file. - Solid work ethic and character.

-Grading Policy (1324): Grading Scale (1324):

-Daily 10% 90-100% А

-Quizzes 10% 80-89% В

-Exams (5) 60% 70-79% С
+Grading: Daily 5% Grading Scale: A 90-100

+Homework Quizzes 15% - B 80-89

+Tests (4 total) 60% C 70-79

-Final Exam 20% 60-69% D
+Final Exam 20% D 60-69

-Below 60 F
+F 59 or below